vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 * Latency service level agreements (SLA)
 * Read (queries) and write throughput, batch versus real-time
 * Distribution and partitioning of vector datasets which does not fit into a single machine
-* Cost ($), Total cost of ownership, including development efforts
+* Cost ($), total cost of ownership, including development efforts

-Also, when choosing infrastructure and technology to solve billion scale datasets, there are aspects like:
+Also, when choosing infrastructure and technology to solve billion-scale datasets, there are aspects like:

 * Ease of use and developer friendliness of the platform technology
-* Durability and consistency model, vector meta data and batch versus real time indexing
+* Durability and consistency model, vector meta-data and batch versus real time indexing
-* Operational cost - How hard is to manage the infrastructure and technology
+* Operational cost - how hard is to manage the infrastructure and technology

-This blog series looks at how to represent and search billion scale vector datasets using Vespa and we cover many of the mentioned vector search trade-offs.
+This blog series looks at how to represent and search billion-scale vector datasets using Vespa, and we cover many of the mentioned vector search trade-offs.

 In this first post we look at compact binary-coded AI-powered vector representations which can reduce storage and computational complexity